CHIMAI-A/MTJ/README.md

 - AC #3: I want to utilize this information for park management to study system usage, identify improvement opportunities, and establish more efficient lighting schedules.

-3. As a park management staff, I want to monitor crowd situations so that I can identify popular spots.
+3. As a park staff, I want to monitor crowd situations so that I can identify popular spots.

 - AC #1: I want to monitor crowd density in real-time.

 - AC #2: I want to identify popular areas within the park during specific times.
 Use this information to suggest optimal locations and timings for events and activities.

-4. As a park visitor, I want the lights to turn on automatically when I walk pass at night.
+4. As a park staff, I want the lights to turn on automatically when I walk pass at night.

 - AC #1: At night, light turns on automatically when I walk pass.